jvcreyes/OOOrangeProject/README.md

-	Smooth Love Potion [SLP] - is a reward that you earn by playing Axie Infinity.
+	Smooth Love Potion [SLP] - it is the in-game currency that users exchange for cash and is a reward that you earn by playing Axie Infinity.
 It is collected, sold, bought and used to breed pets called 'Axies'.